DeepLearnI/atlas-ce-docs/docs/api_docs/sources/cli.md

 * **`--entrypoint`**: The command to run the job.
 This defaults to `python`, and corresponds to the concept of `ENTRYPOINT` in Docker.
 * **`--project-name`**: The name of the project that this job belongs to.
 By default, this is the name of the project directory.
 * **`--num-gpus`**: Specifies the number of GPUs to be allocated when running a job.
-By default 0 GPUs are specified. *Note: Atlas CE supports up to 1 GPU.*
+By default 0 GPUs are specified.
 * **`--ram`**: The amount of RAM (in GB) to allocate to running this job.
 By default, there is no limit on the amount of RAM a job can use.
 * **`--stream-job-logs`**: Whether to stream the logs from the running jobs into the current terminal.
 This is true by default.